ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # API Summary

-The Transport Services API is the basic common abstract application programming interface to the Transport Services Architecture defined in the TAPS Architecture {{I-D.ietf-taps-arch}}.
+The Transport Services API is the basic common abstract application programming interface to the Transport Services Architecture defined in the Transport Services Architecture {{I-D.ietf-taps-arch}}.

 An application primarily interacts with this API through two Objects: